 2. Simplicity and clarity

 The CIOT should consider commenting on how simple, understandable and clear the proposals are in their objectives and implementation, for the people those measures affect, and whether professional advice might reasonably be required in order to comply.
-If a measure appears unnecessarily complex, we should consider highlighting it to the Office of Tax Simplification to see whether they wish to take steps themselves.

 3. Certainty